 systemd logging is enabled you can view the logged information with the following command:

-sudo journalctl --unit manticore
+sudo journalctl -u manticore

 systemctl set-environment _ADDITIONAL_SEARCHD_PARAMS='--logdebug' systemctl restart manticore

-To undo it run:
+To undo it, run:

 systemctl set-environment _ADDITIONAL_SEARCHD_PARAMS='' systemctl restart manticore